u-2018/LC-API/README.md

 It also lets mod authors make their mods put users in special matchmaking where they can only play with other modded users

 Networking - Easily send data across the network to sync data between clients effortlessly

+# Notes
+I dont allow forks of the API, or using the code outside the context of the API.